-Asked by Fifilachat more than 1 year ago
+Asked by Fifilachat 2 years ago

 I have strained a medial hamstring muscle (I think it's my semimembranosus) on my right leg.
 With audition season coming up, I need to be in tip top shape and feeling on the ball.
 I'm currently seeing an NHS physio, but I wonder if there might be someone that can really look after me, as a dancer.
 Time off is never and option!